Do you remember what the internet used to look like? I know I do.

 A Gallery Full of Potential Copyright Violations

-The last noteworthy thing of Moped Angels is a gallery of moped pictures, which I suspect are probably swiped from Google Images and uploaded without permission.
+The last noteworthy thing of Moped Angels is a gallery of moped pictures, which I suspect are swiped from Google Images and uploaded without permission.

 The gallery has nothing remarkable except this one of a Honda MT50 (shown on the bottom).